Jonathon-A/Shape-Shooter-TD/README.md

 # Shape-Shooter-TD
-A Tower Defence game with ...
+An interactive Tower Defence game with a GUI, account system, leaderboard, tutorial, music, settings, and more